EuroPython/website/data/pages-content/tickets.md

 - Combined Education - €190 incl.
 21% VAT

 ### Sprint Tickets
-When you buy a conference ticket, access to the sprint weekend (22-23 July, location TBD) is already included.
+When you buy a conference ticket, access to the [sprint weekend, 22-23 July](/sprints) at the  VŠE (Prague University of Economics and Business) is already included.
 We appreciate if you could indicate your attendance during registration.

 Separately, registration to the sprint weekend alone will be made available at a later date.
 It will be free of charge & open to the public.
 Stay tuned for details!

 ### Volume Discount